P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation

-The second statement follows from \Cref{cor:simpbimag} which, using \Cref{ex:exsolsimple} \Cref{doiideal}, classify in fact all commuting incompressible pairs $\{f, \, g\}$.
-Finally, applying \Cref{cor:simpbimagb} \Cref{simp12} we obtain that the number of all isomorphism classes of all right-left simple P{\l}onka bi-magmas of order $t$ is just the sum of all divisors of $t$: for any positive integer $m | t$, we have $m$ possibilities to choose $d$.
+The second statement follows from Corollary \ref{cor:simpbimag} which, using Example \ref{exs:exsolsimple}(\ref{doiideal}), in fact classifies all commuting incompressible pairs $\{f, \, g\}$.
+Finally, by applying Corollary \ref{cor:simpbimagb}(\ref{simp12}) we obtain that the number of isomorphism classes of all right-left ideal-simple P{\l}onka bi-magmas of order $t$ is precisely the sum of the divisors of $t$.
+Indeed, for each positive integer $m | t$, there are exactly $m$ possibilities to choose $d$.
 This completes the proof. \end{proof}